-The Group continues to focus on activities that earn commission, and therefore the related credit and market risks are extremely limited.
-Regarding liquidity risk, the Group is monitoring carefully the difficulties that afflicted the liquidity of the banking system, which, given the nature of its activities, were mainly derived from loss of deposits; it maintains its liquidity at a very high level.
+The Bank continues to focus on activities that earn commission, and therefore the related credit and market risks are extremely limited.
+Regarding liquidity risk, the Bank is monitoring carefully the difficulties that afflicted the liquidity of the banking system, which, given the nature of its activities, were mainly derived from loss of deposits; it maintains its liquidity at a very high level.

 The credit risk arising from the loan and advances portfolio is limited due to its overall size and its composition, which is mainly made up of margin trading accounts that are fully secured by stocks.
-The Management has elected to maintain the quality and volume of the loan and advances portfolio at the lowest possible levels and to mainly focus on providing all-round service to investment customers.
+The Bank mainly focuses on providing financing in the context of the overall service provided to investment customers with high quality security.
 Lastly, as regards interest rate risk and FX and volatility risks, the Bank deploys the necessary control mechanisms and conducts regular simulations, while its overall exposure is also limited and fully in line with the requirements of the Bank of Greece.